 Political systems within the Second Reich

-Following unification of Germany in 1871 the political structure of the Second reich was roughly as follows:
+Following unification of Germany in 1871 the political structure of the Second Reich was roughly as follows:

 The Second Reich was made up of 25 German states.
 Each of these retained its own Prince, as each had previously been a Princedom.
 These states were represented on a National Level by the Reichsrat, the upper house of legislative Parliament.